ShivamT007/ml-fundamentals/README.md

 3. **Run on your laptop** - [Create your own virtualenv](docs/env-setup-local.md) - if you are comfortable with creating a Python environment on your local machine.

 You're ready to start exploring machine learning fundamentals!

+## Join the community

+Join our [Community](https://teams.microsoft.com/l/channel/19%3Adf843327be594d0693bf1da7ec4f98ce%40thread.tacv2/ML%20Fundamentals%20Upskilling?groupId=d9e8d43c-7268-4e72-b211-fb52570b88d6&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) to connect with fellow learners, ask questions, and share your progress.
+Whether you're a beginner or an experienced practitioner, our community is here to support you on your machine learning journey!